Idaho Rules of Civil Procedure Rule 33(a). Interrogatories to Parties - Availability - Procedures For Use.

 (1) Use of Interrogatories.
 Any party may serve upon any other party written interrogatories to be answered by the party served or, if the party served is a public or private corporation or a partnership or association or governmental agency, by any officer or agent, who shall furnish such information as is available to the party.
 Interrogatories may, without leave of court, be served upon the plaintiff after commencement of the action and upon any other party with or after service of the summons and complaint upon that party.

 (2) Answers to Interrogatories.
 Each interrogatory shall be answered separately and fully in writing under oath, unless it is objected to, in which event the reasons for objection shall be stated in lieu of an answer.
-The answers are to be signed by the person making them, and the objections may be signed by the attorney making them.
-The party upon whom the interrogatories have been served shall serve the original of the answers, and objections if any,within 30 days after the service of the interrogatories.
+The answers are to be signed by the party to whom they are directed, and the objections may be signed by the attorney making them.
+The party upon whom the interrogatories have been served shall serve the original of the answers, and objections if any, within 30 days after the service of the interrogatories.
 The court may allow a shorter or longer time.
 The answers shall first set forth each interrogatory asked, followed by the answer or response of the party.
 The party submitting the interrogatories may move for an order under Rule 37(a) with respect to any objection to or other failure to answer any interrogatory.

 (3) Number of Interrogatories.
 No party shall serve upon any other single party to an action more than forty (40) interrogatories, in which sub-parts of interrogatories shall count as separate interrogatories, without first obtaining a stipulation of such party to additional interrogatories or obtaining an order of the court upon a showing of good cause granting leave to serve a specific number of additional interrogatories.